How to Use Public Transport in Lisbon: The Ultimate Guide

 A unique charm of Lisbon’s buses is the customary wave to flag one down for those opting for onboard ticket purchases, a gentle reminder that cash remains the sole mode of payment.

-Nevertheless, the Navegante card is a cost-effective alternative, ensuring seamless transactions.
-Or use your Lisboa card instead.
-Upon boarding, you should use the front door, tapping your card on the yellow readers adjacent to the driver.
+You can also use your Lisboa card instead.
+Upon boarding, you should use the front door and tap your card on the yellow readers adjacent to the driver.

 A quick tap and you’re set for your journey—remembering to press the stop button in advance for your intended disembarkation.
-Alight gracefully through the center door, and you’ve completed your bus voyage!

 Operating Hours: